soundwanders/yamabiko/posts/2023-10-15-rss-showdown.md

 ---

-# Clash of the Titans: DOM Parsing vs. RSS Parser
+# DOMParser vs. RSS Parser

 Imagine trying to update a part of your website, simply adding a small blurb about the book you are currently reading. to dynamically generate this text, we want to pull the book we have set to "Currently Reading" on our Goodreads profile.